 The end of the walk was all uphill was a bit of a killer.
 By now the kids were slightly tired out.
-However we were awarded with another great side view of Penshaw Monument on the way back up.
+However, we were awarded another great side view of Penshaw Monument on the way back up.

 Another chance to take in the views before we headed back.

 The walk was a perfect length for kids.
 It was interesting and helped us to the explore the legend that is the Lambton Worm.
 We cannot wait to go to the Customs house to see it at Christmas!